english-blog/english-blog.github.io/_posts/2013-12-17-perfect-eyesight-in-a-year-2014.md

 I am planning to have at least one meal or snack every day which has all of these nutrients.
 I collected the top 10 foods in each nutrient and put them together in this [text file]({{ site.download-path }}/nutrients-for-eyesight.txt).
 Please feel free to use this file as a reference.

-### Emotional Freedom Technique

-I have had good success with EFT in the past, with respect to the emotional aspect of living.
-There are claims that EFT can be used to release emotional blocks (fear, guilt, anger, shame etc) which could possibly cause defective vision.
-Carol Look, a famous EFT practitioner has conducted an experiment to treat people with eyesight problems, by teaching them EFT and helping them to release the pent-up emotions.
-Amazingly 75% of the participants reported 15-75% improvement in their vision (as claimed in the book itself).

 ### Other means?

 These are all the things that are in my mind, right now.
 I may add other practices, products for improving my eyesight as I get to know more.
 If you know any tips that could help me, please let me know.